 In 2004, the Association of PeriOperative Registered Nurses (AORN) and The Joint Commission created National Time Out Day to help surgical teams remember the vital importance of taking a Time Out.
-Together and through pre-surgery safety checklists in an effort to reduce their risk and prevent wrong-site surgery.
+Together and through pre-surgery safety checklists, a renewed commitment to reducing risk and preventing wrong-site surgery has emerged.

 According to The Periop Life blog post, from AORN CEO, Linda Groah, “Unfortunately, 15 years later, wrong-site surgery still ranks in the top three most frequently reported adverse patient events, despite the fact that these adverse patient events are 100% preventable.”